 Objectors and applicants are permitted to employ professional representation and to cross-examine witnesses.

 Sometimes, the evidence points towards a right of way with a different status from the one advertised in the Order: for example, a claim submitted by horse riders for a bridleway may find support from cyclists or carriage drivers, indicating that the way ought to be a restricted byway.
 The inspector can modify the Order, but must then re-advertise it and invite objections.
 This could make a new inquiry necessary.

 The inspector considers the evidence and makes his decision, after which there is no right to further inquiries or representations.
 It is, however, possible to challenge the decision through the courts.

 If the decision goes in your favour, the authority should automatically make the modification to the definitive map.

 Note: Under the Countryside and Rights of Way Act 2000, no historic paths can be added to the definitive map after January 1 2026.

 Adding to the routes available for cycling can also be done via 'permissive' options, as opposed to the statutory processes listed above.
 They are often considerably faster to implement, but permission may be withdrawn at any time.

 1. Informal permission by landowner

 Cycle use permission can be obtained by word of mouth, but signed, written confirmation is preferable.
 Some larger landowners may provide such informal access as a result of their access policy, as in the use of stone tracks in freehold Forestry Commission Woodlands.
-Similarly British Waterways, which has a bye-law prohibiting the use of vehicles on towpaths, has relaxed this restriction for cyclists on around half of its network.

 2. Deed of agreement by the landowner